Moscow Zoo: History

+In 1933, Vera Chaplina, a naturalist and future writer, created the "green platform", a special enclosure for young animals where different cubs that their mothers refused to feed were not only raised, but also taught to live peacefully together.
+This experiment aroused great interest among visitors, and for many years the "green platform" remained one of the Moscow Zoo's main attractions.

 In 1990, the zoo was renovated.
 Notable additions include a new main entrance in the shape of a large rock castle, and a footbridge that connected the old (1864) and new (1926) properties of the zoo.
-Prior to construction of the footbridge, the zoo operated as two 'separate zoos' because the Bolshaya Gruzinskaya Street divides the properties.

 In addition, the zoo was expanded once more.
 New exhibits were opened including a sea aquarium, an aviary, a creatures of the night exhibit, a sea lion exhibit and a section aimed at children.
-Waterfalls and streams were added throughout to give the zoo a more natural feeling.